delphix/mariadb-plugin/docs/docs/Pre-Requisites/Manual_Ingestion_Mode.md

         </div>
     </div>

-- Delphix OS user should be in the same primary and secondary groups as mysql user ( or the MySQL binary owner )
+- Delphix OS user should be in the same primary and secondary groups as mysql user ( or the MariaDB binary owner )
-- Delphix OS user must have execute access on all files within MySQL installation folder - Min permission level 775 recommended.
+- Delphix OS user must have execute access on all files within MariaDB installation folder - Min permission level 775 recommended.

 Done, What's Next?